jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dashboard/quickSend/quickSend.rst

    :width: 600
    :align: center

-4. You can add other roles to envelope by expanding Addition action menu
+4. You can add other roles to envelope by expanding Add approver or send a copy menu

 .. image:: pic_quickSend/additionalActions.png
    :width: 600